 Though temperatures vary across the country, summer in Spain can be hot—often too hot.
 Cities like Seville and Madrid frequently reach temperatures in excess of 100 degrees F (40 degrees C).

 In winter, temperatures are much more manageable.
 It can get very cold in the center and the north but Andalusia is pleasantly mild throughout the winter months.

 A by-product of the heat of Spanish summers is the fact that many businesses close as staff flee the hot cities for cooler parts of the country.
 This is especially the case in Madrid and Seville.
 This means you'll find that many of the best restaurants and bars are closed.
-There are also fewer art exhibitions and special events because there's no one there to see them!
+There are also fewer art exhibitions and special events because there are fewer people there to see them.

 In winter, everything is open and there will be plenty to do.

 Of course, if you plan to partake in winter sports, you'll be sure and pack the usual cold-weather clothing in gear.
 But in the cities, layering is key with a coat, boots or walking shoes, and a winter hat, scarf, and gloves.
 Weather does vary, so you might not need as much winter-wear in the parts of the country bordering the Mediterranean.

 Winter in Spain is dominated by Christmas and New Year, though there are a number of other events going on too.
 There are celebrations and religious services from mid-December through January 6.
 There is the giant multi-billion euro lottery, splendid nativity scenes, lots of great food, and one of the biggest New Year's Eve celebrations you are likely to see.

 As early as October, traditional sweets such as turron, an almond and honey confection, and marzipan appeared in supermarkets.
 But the real events start in December.